School of Nursing

 *Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.

 With national shortages of nurses and physicians coinciding with the “silver tsunami” of aging baby boomers who have more complex healthcare needs, adult gerontology nurse practitioners (AGNPs) are in high demand.
-AGNPs manage the care of patients from young adulthood to old age.
-Top practice settings for AGNPs include hospital outpatient clinics, hospital inpatient units, and private group practices.
+AGNPs manage the care of patients from young adulthood to old age and work in hospital outpatient clinics, hospital inpatient units private group practices and more.

 In our AGNP role specialty, you will learn protocols for assessing patients, diagnosing conditions, and prescribing medication and other treatments—as well as strategies for preventing illness and promoting wellness throughout adulthood.
-You’ll explore strategies for addressing the cultural, psychological, and social aspects of aging.
+You’ll explore strategies for addressing the cultural, psychological and social aspects of aging.
 You will also help meet society’s demand for more nurse practitioners.
 Employment of nurse practitioners is projected to grow a robust 40% during the current decade, 2021–2031.
-Bureau of Labor Statistics, Occupational Outlook Handbook, “Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners,” last modified Sept.
-8, 2022.
+Bureau of Labor Statistics, Occupational Outlook Handbook, “Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners,” visited July 3, 2023.

-Master of Science in Nursing (MSN) students at USAHS may pursue the AGNP specialty.
+Master of Science in Nursing (MSN) students at USAHS may pursue the AGNP role specialty.

 AGNP Clinical Intensive

 The AGNP role specialty features one required clinical intensive, where you can fine-tune your advanced practice nursing skills in one of our state-of-the-art Centers for Innovative Clinical Practice.
 Guided by expert faculty, you will participate in simulated real-world clinical scenarios with your peers and receive personalized feedback and support.
-For example, you will learn to provide differential diagnoses, perform needle aspirations of joints, read x-rays, and suture the wounds of standardized patients.
+You will interact with healthcare industry experts to learn the hands-on nurse practitioner skills to prepare for your practicum courses and future practice.
+These skills may include incision and drainage; subungual hematoma; wound management; skin biopsy; suturing and wound closure; splinting; joint injections and aspirations; breast and pelvic exams on standardized patients and more.

 In addition to the program learning outcomes, graduates of the Adult Gerontology Nurse Practitioner role specialty are expected to achieve the following learning outcomes: